Alexande-Alves/Projeto-site/README.md

 ## Usage example

-The Navigation of the site is done through tabs that, when clicked, give access to other pages on the site.
-  There are a problem's section and two lists of world champions and a contact form  for more informations.
+   The navigation of the site is done through tabs that, when clicked, provide access to other pages on the site.
+There is a section for problems, two lists of world champions of the world, and a contact form for more information.

 ## Meta